Babu Bangaram

-Babu Bangaram is a 2016 Indian Telugu-language action comedy film produced by Naga Vamsi, P. D. V. Prasad on Sitara Entertainments banner and directed by Maruthi.
+Babu Bangaram is a 2016 Indian Telugu-language action comedy film directed by Maruthi and produced by Suryadevara Naga Vamsi and P. D. V. Prasad, under Sithara Entertainments.
 Starring Venkatesh and Nayanthara, it has music composed by Ghibran.

 The film was launched on 16 December 2015 in Hyderabad and principal photography began the following day.
 The first look poster of the film was released on 7 April 2016 on the eve of Ugadi.

 Babu Bangaram obtained a U/A from the censor board.
 The film had a worldwide release on 12 August 2016 amid much fanfare and simultaneously released with a Tamil dubbed version titled Selvi.

 The film received mixed to generally positive reviews from critics and audiences and was a profitable venture for its producers and an above average success for its distributors grossing over ₹51 crore at the box office with a distributors' share of ₹27.7 crore.